Time Warner to go it alone as Fox exits stage

 "I would just encourage everybody to look at all sides of the issue when contemplating the benefits and risks of putting very large companies together," Bewkes said to an analyst.

-Indeed, since taking the helm of the media conglomerate in 2008, Bewkes has trimmed down Time Warner - shedding properties like AOL AOL.N, Time Warner Cable TWC.N, and Time Inc (TIME.N) - and making it an attractive target for acquisitive-hungry rivals.
+Indeed, since taking the helm of the media conglomerate in 2008, Bewkes has trimmed down Time Warner - shedding properties like AOL, Time Warner Cable, and Time Inc - and making it an attractive target for acquisitive-hungry rivals.

 Bewkes said he feels that Time Warner is already at scale, especially for its studio business Warner Bros which he described as the "biggest producer of content in the world" to its collection of cable networks which also dominate.